amnoah/sharkbyte-bossbar/ReadMe.md

 # sharkbyte-bossbar

-This is a platform-independent system that allows boss bars to be created easily.
+This is a PacketEvents addon that allows boss bars to be created easily.
 It requires [PacketEvents](https://github.com/retrooper/packetevents) to function, which can be downloaded as a plugin on their [Modrinth page](https://modrinth.com/plugin/packetevents).